1975 Australian Open – Men's singles

-John Newcombe defeated the defending champion Jimmy Connors in the final, 7–5, 3–6, 6–4, 7–6(9–7) to win the men's singles tennis title at the 1975 Australian Open.
+John Newcombe defeated defending champion Jimmy Connors in the final, 7–5, 3–6, 6–4, 7–6(9–7) to win the men's singles tennis title at the 1975 Australian Open.
+It was his seventh and last major singles title.
 Newcombe became the first man in the Open Era to win a major after saving match points, saving three against Tony Roche in the semifinals.

 Seeds

 The seeded players are listed below.
 John Newcombe is the champion; others show the round in which they were eliminated.